 As you venture out to the far east of the state, don’t pass on Baker City.
 Home to the Hells Canyon National Recreation Area – ideal at nearly at any time of the year – the Baker City area is also offering up a pleasant selection of things to do this fall.

-Head out to Baker City on October 8th for their 2nd Annual Cast Iron Chef: Dutch Oven Cook-Off.
-Held at the National Historic Oregon Trail Interpretive Center from 9 a.m. to 1 p.m., this Dutch Oven cook-off features exclusively locally harvested ingredients.
+Head out to Baker City in October for their Annual Cast Iron Chef: Dutch Oven Cook-Off.
+The Dutch Oven cook-off features exclusively locally harvested ingredients.
 Make the quick drive in from La Grande and check it out – come hungry!

 Make sure to plan some time for an exploration through the city of John Day, found just to the west of Baker City and north of Hines.
-John Day will be hosting their annual Grant County Fair & Bullfight from August 10th to 13th.
+John Day will be hosting their annual Grant County Fair & Bullfight in August.
 Head for the Grant County Fairgrounds, neatly situated along the John Day River, for a wide range of classic carnival-style entertainment.
 Rides, games, and plenty of kid’s activities will be in abundance.

 Cascades in Central Oregon